Roy Innis: Leadership of CORE

 Innis was selected National Chairman of CORE in 1968 a contentious convention meeting.
 Innis initially headed the organization in a strong campaign of black nationalism.
 White CORE activists, according to James Peck, were removed from CORE in 1965, as part of a purge of whites from the movement then under the control of Innis.
-Under Innis' leadership, CORE supported the presidential candidacy of Richard Nixon in 1972.
+Under Innis's leadership, CORE supported the presidential candidacy of Richard Nixon in 1972.
 This was the beginning of a sharp rightward turn in the organization.

 During his leadership, Innis paid a visit to Rabbi Menachem Mendel Schneerson the Lubavitcher Rebbe, remarking that despite what the media says, his people sympathize with the Jewish community and that he wishes to express his condolences after the Crown Heights riots of 1991.
 The Rebbe pointed out the similar experiences of the African Americans and the Jews with regard to persecution, and gave his blessing that the United States should be truly united and that its entire population should have good news and healthy news.
 The Rebbe ended off by saying to Clarence Jackson (Innis's assistant) that his remarks are "also of your concern, to me, to you, and to all the people around us.
 This means that it is a united cause for all of us."
 The Rebbe repeated this to every member of Innis's entourage.